Unpacking narratives towards a framework for waste water management

 Technology exists for a different waste water management framework, but have we done enough to engender acceptance of these solutions?
 And are we listening to the voices of the people who need them?

-Dar es Salaam is the capital of Tanzania and home to around five million people.
+Dar es Salaam is the former capital of Tanzania and home to around five million people.
 At least 80 per cent of these people reside in informal settlements.
 These spaces spring up in response to urbanization and affordable housing shortages.
 They are characterized by impermanent buildings and – often – overcrowding.
 A resultant issue is the lack of sewer networks or other means of waste water management.

 Across the world, centralized sewage has been the mainstream solution to the waste water a city’s inhabitants inevitably produce, but informal settlements’ infrastructure is often overstretched or completely non-existent.